josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/self-fulfilling-prophecy-of-react.md

 React has aged.
 And I don't think most people—particularly those using it regularly—realize how much or how&nbsp;poorly.
 </CalloutPlusQuote>

+React does what it does well, but it doesn't do _anything_ better than other frameworks.

-So let's talk about that.
+Let's talk more about that.

 ## The best choice for the job